DestyNova/advent_of_code_2024/7/README.md

 It occurred to me that I wasn't actually using the planner's plan exploration features, since it was just backtracking and looking for any working plan, rather than seeking an optimal plan... and when I tried to mess with the cost and heuristic features to guide the search, it just made things worse.

 So I took the planner program and got rid of planner, combining the `action` and `final` predicates into `go`.
 It turns out this program was much faster, finishing in under 3 seconds with the correct result.
 Huh!
+Some more micro-optimising (getting rid of the `Action` variable and hoisting the arguments out of an array) brought it down to 1.8s.

 ## Timings (not with hyperfine)